 Status: Full Time

 Remote Opportunity: No

 Department Name: 42011046940501-Administration

-This position is Sign-on Bonus eligible.
-Experienced candidates with a minimum of 1 year of experience are eligible for a bonus of $10,000 for Full Time positions, and $5,000 for Part Time positions.
-In addition to the sign-on bonus, new teammates at Atrium Health are eligible for robust benefits packages, paid time off, and opportunities for career advancement.
+This position is eligible for Sign on Bonus of up to $15,000 for Full Time positions and $7,500 for Part Time positions.
+In addition to the sign-on bonus, new teammates at Atrium Health are eligible for robust benefits packages, paid time off, and a Career Advancement Ladder.

 The Occupational Therapist (OT) is responsible for an assigned group of patients, typically geographically related and accountable for the oversight and overall management of the occupational therapy services in the home setting.
 The occupational therapist provides direct patient care and supervision of COTAs in accordance with an established plan of care to address the patient needs, individual goals and physician ordered services.
 Responsible for care coordination with the assigned multi-disciplinary team and acts as the assigned patient's liaison with other related healthcare providers in the continuum of care.
 Ensures appropriate, qualified and timely patient care and documentation in order to meet patient needs and agency financial, operational, and quality goals.
 Directs, supervises, evaluates and provides occupational therapy services, ordered by a physician, to patients on an intermittent basis in the home.
 Plans and conducts OT programs to restore function with activities of daily living, prevent disability, and help patients reach their maximum level of independence.
 May act as a case manager providing management of post-acute services in the home setting including supervision of home health aides.